Viktar Babaryka: Criminal prosecution

 On 6 November 2020, the court denied Babaryka's motion to end his pre-trial detention, which had been extended to 18 December.
 Babaryka was represented by his attorneys as he was not allowed to appear in person at this hearing.

 Criminal trial

 The criminal trial of Viktar Babaryka commenced on 17 February 2021 at the Maskouski District Court in Minsk.
 On the first day of the trial, his attorney Dzmitry Layeuski requested house arrest for the defendant, and to have him tried by a lower level court.
 Both motions were denied by Judge Ihar Lyubavitski.
 The public is not permitted to enter the courtroom as audience members.
 The only media permitted in the courtroom were state-affiliated media.
 He faces charges of grand bribery by an organized group and large-scale laundering of illicit funds.
 If found guilty, he may face up to 15 years in prison.
 On 28 June 2021, he pled innocent and said he could not "confess to crimes he did not commit".
 On 6 July 2021, Babaryka was sentenced to 14 years' imprisonment after being found guilty on bribery and tax evasion.

+In July 2023, Eduard Babaryka was sentenced to eight years in prison.

+Hospitalisation and disappearance

+On the night of 24 and 25 April 2023, Babaryka was, according to worker's rights group Rabočy Ruch, subjected to beating by prison security and subsequently transported to the surgical department of the Novopolotsk hospital three days later.
+At the time, he was described as being in a "moderately severe" state of health by the Telegram channel of his electoral team.
+He subsequently disappeared from the hospital the next day, and has not been seen since.

+Babaryka's disappearance, along with the disappearances of Maxim Znak, Sergei Tikhanovsky, and others, has been characterised as an enforced disappearance by the office of Sviatlana Tsikhanouskaya, citing a report from the United Nations Human Rights Committee.
+The European Parliament has also condemned Babaryka's disappearance and blamed the government of Belarus.

+Prison officials have denied that Babaryka has disappeared, claiming that he is "alive and healthy" and continues to serve out his sentence.

+In January 2025, Roman Protasevich paid a visit to Babaryka.